amavicpos/tungsten-project/README.md

 # Tungsten Project

 ## Overview
-This repository contains an experimental project about tungsten, which analyses the electrical properties of the material.
-Specifically, the dissipation of power versus temperature.
+This repository contains an experimental project that analyses the electrical properties of tungsten.
+Specifically, the dissipation of power versus temperature in this material.

 ## Contents
 - `report.pdf`: A detailed report on the project.